degdigital/DEG.ANGULAR.SP/README.md

 ```

 ### Initializing Provider
-The "spFormProvider" gets initialized injected into the controller.
+The "spFormProvider" gets initialized when injected into the controller.
 The injected object contains a promise called "listInformationPromise" that returns the list information once it is retrieved and initialization is complete.
 Generally, you will want wait for the "listInformationPromise" promise to return before executing any controller code.

 #### Example
 ```